enruk/Productionplaner/README.md

 Some notes to the structure of the programm:
+- You can find the executable jar file "productionplanning-1.0-jar-with-dependencies" in the target folder

 - i used a Genetic Algorithm
   - Mutation: One-Bit-Mutation / Swap Mutation (for Allocation) and Mixed-Mutation / Swap-Mutation (for Sequence)
   - Rekombination: N-Point_Recombination (Allocation) and Order-Recombination (Sequence)